 Program Special Features:

-- Program first year may be completed on part-time basis, second year is full time.
+- Program first year may be completed on a part-time basis, second year is full time.

 - Bachelor's degree in HIA available at IUN